sjchiass/kibbot/README.md

   old_switch = new_switch
 ```

 Second, the signal is noisy despite the capacitor.
-It will bounce between HIGH and LOW as the switch is pressed.
-While it might be possible to clean up the signal more with better tools, there is a cheap solution.
-The code can wait to see if the signal stays high after it detects the rising edge.
-This introduces a delay but it's fairly reliable.
+It'll bounce between HIGH and LOW as the switch is pressed.
+While it might be possible to clean up the signal more, there's a cheap solution.
+The code can wait to see if the signal stays LOW for 1,000 cycles after it detects the falling edge.
+This creates a tiny delay before the motor stops but it's fairly reliable.

 ```python
 while True: